When is Homecoming season 2 released? What’s going to happen?

-Homecoming, the chilling and intriguing thriller primarily based on a success podcast of the identical identify, is coming again for a second sequence on Amazon.
+Homecoming, the chilling and intriguing thriller primarily based on a success podcast of the identical identify, is coming again for a second collection on Amazon.

-However with its important lead Julia Roberts not reprising her position, who will probably be within the solid of the brand new season and what can we anticipate?
+However with its primary lead Julia Roberts not reprising her function, who will likely be within the solid of the brand new season and what can we count on?

 - Keep updated with the HEARALPUBLICIST publication